 This 74-credit program includes courses such as anatomy and physiology; surgical tech & procedures; pharmacology & anesthesia; introduction to surgery clinical; surgical procedures; surgical simulation; principles of surgical assisting; advanced integrated surgical sciences; advanced surgical procedures for the surgical assistant; and surgical assisting clinical.

-The surgical first assistant certificate program offered by the College of DuPage trains and educates graduates to expeditiously and safely assist in surgical procedures and operations.
+The surgical first assistant certificate program offered by the College of DuPage trains graduates to assist in surgical procedures and operations expeditiously and safely.
 Graduates will be exposed to surgical procedures, hemostasis, closure, and other intraoperative surgical functions that help surgeons carry out safe surgical procedures.

 Graduates of Delta College’s surgical first assisting post-associate certificate program will be qualified to sit for the national certification (CSFA) through the National Board for Surgical Technology and Surgical Assisting.
 This four-semester cohort program starts in the spring.
 Students come in as a group and take classes together from the first semester until the last.
 Clinical assignments may be completed at their current place of employment.